awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-vpc.md

 *region* represents the identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.

 1. Follow the steps in [Creating an Interface Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) to create the following interface endpoints:
-   + **com\.amazonaws\.*region*\.ssm**: The endpoint for the Systems Manager service\.
+   + **`com.amazonaws.region.ssm`**: The endpoint for the Systems Manager service\.
-   + **com\.amazonaws\.*region*\.ec2messages**: Systems Manager uses this endpoint to make calls from SSM Agent to the Systems Manager service\.
+   + **`com.amazonaws.region.ec2messages`**: Systems Manager uses this endpoint to make calls from SSM Agent to the Systems Manager service\.
-   + **com\.amazonaws\.*region*\.ec2**: If you're using Systems Manager to create VSS\-enabled snapshots, you need to ensure that you have an endpoint to the EC2 service\.
+   + **`com.amazonaws.region.ec2`**: If you're using Systems Manager to create VSS\-enabled snapshots, you need to ensure that you have an endpoint to the EC2 service\.
 Without the EC2 endpoint defined, a call to enumerate attached EBS volumes fails, which causes the Systems Manager command to fail\.
-   + **com\.amazonaws\.*region*\.ssmmessages**: This endpoint is required only if you are connecting to your instances through a secure data channel using Session Manager\.
+   + **`com.amazonaws.region.ssmmessages`**: This endpoint is required only if you are connecting to your instances through a secure data channel using Session Manager\.
 For more information, see [AWS Systems Manager Session Manager](session-manager.md) and [Reference: ec2messages, ssmmessages, and other API calls](systems-manager-setting-up-messageAPIs.md)\.
-   + **com\.amazonaws\.*region*\.kms**: This endpoint is optional but can be created if you want to use AWS Key Management Service \(AWS KMS\) encryption for Session Manager or Parameter Store parameters\.
+   + **`com.amazonaws.region.kms`**: This endpoint is optional but can be created if you want to use AWS Key Management Service \(AWS KMS\) encryption for Session Manager or Parameter Store parameters\.

 1. Follow the steps in [Creating a Gateway Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-gateway.html#create-gateway-endpoint) to create the following gateway endpoint for Amazon S3\.
-   + **com\.amazonaws\.*region*\.s3**: Systems Manager uses this endpoint to update SSM Agent, perform patching operations, and for tasks like uploading output logs you choose to store in S3 buckets, retrieving scripts or other files you store in buckets, and so on\.
+   + **`com.amazonaws.region.s3`**: Systems Manager uses this endpoint to update SSM Agent, perform patching operations, and for tasks like uploading output logs you choose to store in S3 buckets, retrieving scripts or other files you store in buckets, and so on\.

 ## Create an interface VPC endpoint policy<a name="sysman-endpoint-policies"></a>